tungv/jerni/packages/heq-dev/readme.md

 # heq-dev

-This package enables more convenient development experience when developing `heq-server`'s clients by providing a web UI.
+This package enables more convenient development experience when developing `heq-server`'s clients by providing a web UI listening on the same port.

 ![web UI screenshot](./UI.png)